Fort Lauderdale Confusion Doctrine Attorneys

 Using the Confusion Doctrine to Challenge the Refusal

 Any time proper procedure is not followed by law enforcement and it results in an arrest or charges being filed, it can serve as a defense.
 This holds true for chemical test refusals, as well.
 Police officers are required to warn motorists about the implied consent law, and the consequences they will face if they refuse the breath test.
 If the accused then states that they are confused about their rights and legal obligations, the officer must explain what those are.

 A court will typically not allow evidence pertaining to a refusal to be thrown out of court if the individual did not indicate their confusion at the time they refused the test.
 To successfully challenge a refusal, you should work with a criminal defense attorney that can subpoena the officer that attempted to administer the test.
 The officer can then testify and corroborate your story that you said you were confused.
 Additionally, if the Miranda warning was read after the implied consent warning, it will make challenging the refusal much more difficult.

-Our Confusion Doctrine Attorney in Fort Lauderdale Can Advise on Your Case
+Our Fort Lauderdale Confusion Doctrine Attorney Can Advise on Your Case

 If you have refused a breath, blood, or urine test because you thought you had the legal right to do so, and that refusal is now being used against you, our Fort Lauderdale confusion doctrine attorney at Meldon Law can help.
 We know how to challenge the DUI stop, and the events that followed, and get important evidence deemed inadmissible in your case.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to learn more about how we can help.